Financial Aid

 7. Iraq and Afghanistan Service Grant

-If the student did not receive all of the funds earned, there may be due a Post-withdrawal disbursement.
-If the Post-withdrawal disbursement includes loan funds, the school must get the student's permission before it can disburse them.
-The student may choose to decline some or all of the loan funds so that additional debt is not incurred.
-The school may automatically use all or a portion of the Post-withdrawal disbursement of grant funds for tuition, fees and room and board charges.
-The school will need the student's permission to use the Post-withdrawal grant disbursement for all other school charges.
-If the student does not give permission, the student will be offered the funds.
-However, it may be in the student's best interest to allow the school to keep the funds to reduce personal debt at the school.
-It should be noted that there are some Title IV funds that were scheduled to be received and cannot be disbursed to the student once withdrawn because of other eligibility requirements.
-If the student receives (or the school or parent receives on the student's behalf) excess Title IV program funds that must be returned, the school must return a portion of the excess equal to the lesser of:
+If a student did not receive all of the funds earned, the student may be eligible for a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, the school is required to get the student’s permission before these can be disbursed.
+Loans must be offered to the student within 30 days, allowing the student at least 14 days to respond to accept or decline the funds.
+Once the permission is received, the school must make the post-withdrawal disbursement of Title IV loans within 180 days of the school’s determination that the student withdrew.
+The student may decline some or all of the loan funds so additional debt is not incurred.
+The school may use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and meal plan charges.
+The school is required to get the student’s permission for any post-withdrawal grant disbursement for all other school charges.
+If the student does not give permission, the student will be offered the grant funds.
+The school must make the post-withdrawal disbursement of grants within 45 days of the school’s determination that the student withdrew.
+Please note that there are some Title IV funds that may be scheduled to be received and cannot be disbursed to the student after withdrawal because of other eligibility requirements.